Code of Conduct

 - Climbing or rappelling from walls or physical structures.

-- Unauthorized entry into campus steam tunnels, air handling ducts, plumbing, electrical, or other utilities conduits.
+- Unauthorized entry into campus steam tunnels, air handling ducts, plumbing, electrical, or utility conduits.

-- Unauthorized access to rooftops; closed sections of buildings including decorative/architectural balconies and landings; closed building sites; or other restricted areas.
+- Unauthorized access to rooftops; closed sections of buildings including decorative/architectural balconies and landings; closed building sites; construction sites, or other restricted areas.

 Section E: Discrimination, Harassment, and Discriminatory Harassment